Laurent polynomial mirrors for quiver flag zero loci: SAGBI basis degenerations of quiver flag varieties

 \item $i=2$ and $j=1$ and $\sigma'_s \leq \tau''_s$ for all $s$. \end{itemize} \end{mydef} We can extend this to a total order, $\prec$, where we say that $p^i_\sigma \prec p^j_\tau$ if one of the following cases holds: \begin{itemize} \item $i=j=2$ and $|\sigma| \geq |\tau|$ and if $|\sigma|=|\tau|$ then $\sigma$ comes before $\tau$ in the lexicographic order,

-\item $i=j=1$ and $|\sigma| \leq |\tau|$ and if $|\sigma|=|\tau|$ then $\sigma$ comes before $\tau$ in the lexicographic order. \item $i=2$ and $j=1$. \end{itemize} Extend $\prec$ to an ordering on the monomial of $P_Q$ using the reverse lexicographic ordering.
+\item $i=j=1$ and $|\sigma| \leq |\tau|$ and if $|\sigma|=|\tau|$ then $\sigma$ comes before $\tau$ in the lexicographic order. \item $i=2$ and $j=1$. \end{itemize} Extend $\prec$ to an ordering on the monomial of $\CC[p]$ using the reverse lexicographic ordering.

 Suppose we are given a monomial in $\CC[x^{(i)}_{jk}]$ which is the initial term of a polynomial in the minors of the $A_i$.
 Consider the columns of the associated semi-standard skew Young tableau.
 The set of decorations of a column is either given by $\sigma=\{i_{pq}\}_{p}$ or $\tau=\{j_{pq}\}_{p}$, which define $p^1_\sigma$ or $p^2_\tau$ respectively.
-It is clear semi-standard skew Young tableau of these shapes correspond to monomials in $P_Q$ supported on chains (under the partial order $\leq$).
+It is clear semi-standard skew Young tableau of these shapes correspond to monomials in $\CC[p]$ supported on chains (under the partial order $\leq$).
 Call such monomials \emph{semi-standard}.

-Define the Pl\"ucker algebra of the $Y$-shaped quiver $Q$ to be $im(\phi)$. \begin{prop} Semi-standard monomials are a basis for the Pl\"ucker algebra as a $\CC$-vector space. \end{prop} \begin{proof} We show the statement that a monomial is not in the initial ideal of $\ker(\phi)$ under $\prec$ if and only if it is semi-standard.
+\begin{prop} Semi-standard monomials are a basis for $\Pl(Q,\br) \cong \CC[p]/\ker(\phi)$ as a $\CC$-vector space. \end{prop} \begin{proof} We show the statement that a monomial is not in the initial ideal of $\ker(\phi)$ under $\prec$ if and only if it is semi-standard.
 This implies the proposition.

 First, we show that for any incomparable pair $p^i_\sigma,p^j_\tau$, the product $p^i_\sigma p^j_\tau$ is the initial term (under $\prec$) of some polynomial in the kernel of $\phi$.
-If $i=j$, then the proof is identical (or symmetrical, if $i=1$) to that in \cite{combinatorial}.
+If $i=j$, then the proof is identical (or symmetrical, if $i=1$) to that in \cite[Theorem 14.6]{combinatorial}.
 The zero matrix entries do not pose a problem as any relation which holds in the larger ring generated by minors of the matrix without zero entries certainly holds in the rings we are considering.

 Suppose $i=1$ and $j=2$.
 Since $p^1_\sigma$ and $p^2_\tau$ are incomparable, there exists $k$ minimal such that $\sigma'_k<\tau''_k$.
 If $l$ is the index of $\sigma'_k$ in $\sigma$, and $m$ the index of $\tau''_k$ is $\tau$, consider